yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

+---
+title: Managing Cloudflare Durable Object Namespaces with Alchemy
+description: Learn how to create and manage Cloudflare Durable Object Namespaces using Alchemy for stateful serverless applications.
+---

 # DurableObjectNamespace

 A [Durable Object Namespace](https://developers.cloudflare.com/workers/runtime-apis/durable-objects/) represents a globally unique namespace for Durable Objects that provide strongly consistent storage and coordination.